bjabes/bjabes.github.io/index.md

 layout: default
 ---

 Hi there, I'm [Boris][profile-photo].
-I'm an entrepreneur and [angel investor][1] who runs [Census][], a service that helps businesses better understand their customers.
+I'm the founder and CEO of [Census][], a service that helps companies sync customer data across business systems.

+Previously I founded Meldium, a [YC-backed][YC] password manager for teams, which was acquired by [LogMeIn][].

+I love to help other startup founders and sometimes [angel invest][1] so please [reach out][email] ([public key][2]).

 I am a proud Canadian who grew up in Paris and now lives in San Francisco.

-I previously founded Meldium, a [YC-backed][YC] identity management startup, which was acquired by [LogMeIn][].

-I enjoy speaking about technology and love to help startup founders, so please [reach out][email] ([public key][2]).

 I moonlight as an amateur tour guide if you're visiting.

 Someday, I hope to recreate the magic of [HyperCard][].